-Determining your Medicare eligibility is sometimes tricky, and we get many questions about how to qualify, when to enroll in Medicare, and how to set up Medicare supplement insurance coverage once Part A and Part B are in place.
-Though the process may seem overhelming to you, our experts deal with these processes each and every day, and we can guide you easily through the process.
+Determining your Medicare eligibility is sometimes tricky.
+We get many questions about how to qualify, when to enroll in Medicare, and how to set up Medicare supplement insurance.
+Though the process may seem overwhelming to you, our experts deal with these processes every day.
+We can guide you easily through the process.

 You are not alone – let a Boomer Benefits licensed agent assist you in making this entire process easier.
-Get help with Medicare supplement insurance today if you are ready.
+Get help with Medicare eligibility today if you are ready.